hummxt/greentrack/README.md

 Windows desktop tracker built with [Tauri](https://tauri.app/).
 A track can be a habit, a goal, a task, or exam prep.
 Each one has dated notes, a color-coded calendar, and streaks / a heatmap.

+Free and open source.
 Local only: nothing is uploaded.
-Built by [Hummet Azim](https://www.hummet.dev).

 ## Preview